Mubarokahh/DevOps-Projects/Project 9.md

 ##  Configure Jenkins to retrieve source codes from GitHub using Webhooks

 In this part, you will learn how to configure a simple Jenkins job/project (these two terms can be used interchangeably).

 This job will will be triggered by GitHub webhooks and will execute a ‘build’ task to retrieve codes from GitHub and store it locally on Jenkins server

 ![image](https://github.com/Mubarokahh/DevOps-Projects/assets/135038657/55b10faf-e7e7-471b-8b9e-30420977e89c)

    * Go to Jenkins web console, click “New Item” and create a “Freestyle project”

 ![image](https://github.com/Mubarokahh/DevOps-Projects/assets/135038657/31cbc3a1-d0fb-40ef-8d8e-c1895c817791)

    * To connect your GitHub repository, you will need to provide its URL, you can copy from the repository itself

   ![image](https://github.com/Mubarokahh/DevOps-Projects/assets/135038657/87577b65-f5f1-4bb8-a8a9-2466f8748dbf)

-   * In configuration of your Jenkins freestyle project choose Git repository, provide there the link to your Tooling GitHub repository and credentials (user/password) so Jenkins could access files in the repositorY.
+   * In configuration of your Jenkins freestyle project choose Git repository, provide there the link to your Tooling GitHub repository and credentials                 (user/password) so Jenkins could access files in the repository.

   ![image](https://github.com/Mubarokahh/DevOps-Projects/assets/135038657/9364534a-5b6b-4277-bf92-de5585c1ea2a)

    * Save the configuration and let us try to run the build.
 For now we can only do it manually.
      Click “Build Now” button, if you have configured everything correctly, the build will be successfull and you will see it under #1

 ![image](https://github.com/Mubarokahh/DevOps-Projects/assets/135038657/d2dd0cf1-d723-4028-9180-bf2fbac3bf90)

    * You can open the build and check in “Console Output” if it has run successfully.

   ![image](https://github.com/Mubarokahh/DevOps-Projects/assets/135038657/ef2f5804-0314-426f-9657-be84512b3628)

   * Click “Configure” your job/project and add these two configurations

-    ** Configure triggering the job from GitHub webhook
+  * Configure triggering the job from GitHub webhook

   On the Build Triggers section, selecting GitHub hook trigger for GITScm polling